- Choirs may enter more than one category. Each entry requires a separate application fee.

 - Choirs will be selected on the standard of their submitted application.
 The Artistic Panel of the International Choral Festival Wales will pay particular attention to the proposed repertoire for the competition as well as the quality of performance presented on the submitted recording.

-- Selected choirs will be expected to participate in evening concerts, be present at the Awards Ceremony on Sunday 1 April, 2018, and be available for non-competitive activities throughout the festival period.
+- Selected choirs will be expected to participate in evening concerts and be available for non-competitive activities throughout the festival period.

 Broadcasting, Recording and Photographic Rights